lsolesen/minimal-mistakes/docs/_docs/05-configuration.md

 Transform user comments into `_data` files that live inside of your GitHub repository by enabling Staticman.

-**Note:** Looking to migrate comments from a WordPress based site?
-Give [this tool](https://github.com/arthurlacoste/wordpress-comments-jekyll-staticman) a try.
-{: .notice--info}

 **Note:** Please note that as of September 2018, Staticman is reaching GitHub API limits due to its popularity, and it is recommended by its maintainer that users deploy their own instances for production (use `site.staticman.endpoint`).
 Consult the Staticman "[Get Started](https://staticman.net/docs/index.html)" guide for more info.
 {: .notice--warning}